According to Wikipedia:

 This conditional, gotta-be-perfect approach to life may be contributed to (I am not saying caused by) genetics, being raised by OCD or OCP (which will be discussed in Part 2 of this blog post series) parents, or a social environment where it seems that most of their peers are under the sway of the same obsessive thinking (i.e. you can’t be thin enough) and compulsive behavior (i.e. not eating anything and looking at the calories of everything).

 What to do?

 One important step is realizing, accepting, and then vigilantly training oneself to believe that being “not in control” is not the same as being “out of control.”
 As such, when you are next experiencing obsessive thoughts and before they overflow into compulsive actions (usually as a way to get rid of the thoughts) stop and say to yourself, “What am I feeling out of control about right now?
 And am I actually out of control or merely not in control?
 And is my need to be totally perfect and totally in control something that others can do that I can’t and is it good for me or bad for me in terms of how it is taking control of my life?
 So stop right now, pause, take a deep breath, and let go of having to think this and do this.

 In addition something I learned from John Seeley, author of Get Unstuck!
 The Simple Guide to Restart Your Life, that is helpful.
 When you feel you can’t overcome an obsession or compulsion and are saying, “I can’t stop thinking about a or doing b,” imagine putting a psychological wedge into your head and saying to yourself, “Up until now I have not been able to stop thinking about a or doing b, but from now on I am going to do both.”

-STAY TUNED – Part 2 – Obsessive Compulsive Personality – Just because you feel other people are trying to control you, doesn’t mean they are
+Stay Tuned for Part 2 on obsessive-compulsive personality: Just because you feel other people are trying to control you, doesn’t mean they are.